 Foundation / Corporation

-Applications must involve a computational aspect, but can also involve empirical work.
-For example, examines a computational model or shows that the theoretical or analytical approach is on solid ground.
-Thus, the competition is open to neuroscientists and other scientists who are not classical computational neuroscientists if they are engaged in appropriate collaborations and their study is relevant to the program.
+The competition is thus open to neuroscientists and other scientists who are not classical computational neuroscientists if they are engaged in appropriate collaborations and their study is relevant to the program.

 Research projects must be grounded in Biology (as opposed, e.g., to studies pertaining only to artificial neural networks).

 Applications must clearly demonstrate the added value of the cooperation between the partners.

 Applications in Data Sharing Proposals between U.S. and Israeli PIs will be accepted.
 Please note that the term “data sharing” may be somewhat misleading, and projects that develop new tools for computational neuroscience are central to this part of the solicitation.
 Please read carefully the NSF solicitation regarding Data Sharing of applications.

 Applications must be submitted jointly by an Israeli, and a U.S. scientist from a U.S. research institution.
 Starting in this round, the addition of French and/or German and/or Japanese and/or Spanish scientists to the proposal to form a multinational proposal is also allowed.